assk0401/MassR8-ML/README-hacking.md

    - *Regular commits*: It is important (and extremely useful) to have the history of your project under version control.
 So try to make commits regularly (after any meaningful change/step/result).

-   - *Keep Maneage up-to-date*: In time, Maneage is going to become more and more mature and robust (thanks to your feedback and the feedback of other users).
-Bugs will be fixed and new/improved features will be added.
-So every once and a while, you can run the commands below to pull new work that is done in Maneage.
-If the changes are useful for your work, you can merge them with your project to benefit from them.
-Just pay **very close attention** to resolving possible **conflicts** which might happen in the merge.
-In particular the "semantic conflicts" that don't show up in Git, but can potentially break your project, for example updates to software versions, or to internal Maneage structure.
-Hence read the commit messages of `git log` carefully to **see what has changed**.
-The best way to check is to first complete the steps below, then build your project from scratch (from `./project configure` in a new build-directory).

-        ```shell
-        # Go to the 'maneage' branch and import updates.
-        $ git checkout maneage
-        $ git pull                            # Get recent work in Maneage

-        # Read all the commit messages of the newly imported
-        # features/changes.
-In particular pay close attention to the ones
-        # starting with 'IMPORTANT': these may cause a crash in your
-        # project (changing something fundamental in Maneage).
-        #
-        # Replace the XXXXXXX..YYYYYYY with hashs mentioned close to start
-        # of the 'git pull' command outputs.
-        $ git log XXXXXXX..YYYYYYY --reverse

-        # Have a look at the commits in the 'maneage' branch in relation
-        # with your project.
-        $ git log --oneline --graph --all # General view of branches.

-        # Go to your 'main' branch and import all the updates into
-        # 'main', don't worry about the printed outputs (in particular
-        # the 'CONFLICT's), we'll clean them up in the next step.
-        $ git checkout main
-        $ git merge maneage

-        # Ignore conflicting Maneage files that you had previously deleted
-        # in the customization checklist (mostly demonstration files).
-        $ git status             # Just for a check
-        $ git status --porcelain | awk '/^DU/{system("git rm "$NF)}'
-        $ git status             # Just for a check

-        # If any files have conflicts, open a text editor and correct the
-        # conflict (placed in between '<<<<<<<', '=======' and '>>>>>>>'.
-        # Once all conflicts in a file are remoted, the file will be
-        # automatically removed from the "Unmerged paths", so run this
-        # command after correcting the conflicts of each file just to make
-        # sure things are clean.
-        git status

-        # TIP: If you want the changes in one file to be only from a
-        # special branch ('maneage' or 'main', completely ignoring
-        # changes in the other), use this command:
-        # $ git checkout <BRANCH-NAME> -- <FILENAME>

-        # When there are no more "Unmerged paths", you can commit the
-        # merge.
-In the commit message, Explain any conflicts that you
-        # fixed.
-        git commit

-        # Do a clean build of your project (to check for "Semanic
-        # conflicts" (not detected as a conflict by Git, but may cause a
-        # crash in your project).
-You can backup your build directory
-        # before running the 'distclean' target.
-        #
-        # Any error in the build will be due to low-level changes in
-        # Maneage, so look closely at the commit messages in the Maneage
-        # branch and especially those where the title starts with
-        # 'IMPORTANT'.
-        ./project make distclean  # will DELETE ALL your build-directory!!
-        ./project configure -e
-        ./project make

-        # When everything is OK, before continuing with your project's
-        # work, don't forget to push both your 'main' branch and your
-        # updated 'maneage' branch to your remote server.
-        git push
-        git push origin maneage
-        ```

-   - *Adding Maneage to a fork of your project*: As you and your colleagues continue your project, it will be necessary to have separate forks/clones of it.
-But when you clone your own project on a different system, or a colleague clones it to collaborate with you, the clone won't have the `origin-maneage` remote that you started the project with.
-As shown in the previous item above, you need this remote to be able to pull recent updates from Maneage.
-The steps below will setup the `origin-maneage` remote, and a local `maneage` branch to track it, on the new clone.

-        ```shell
-        $ git remote add origin-maneage https://git.maneage.org/project.git
-        $ git fetch origin-maneage
-        $ git checkout -b maneage --track origin-maneage/maneage
-        ```

    - *Commit message*: The commit message is a very important and useful aspect of version control.
 To make the commit message useful for